 My friend and I examined the Massachusetts Cannabis Market this weekend.
-While every state cannabis market is slightly different, it offered an opportunity to see what New Jersey’s might look like once cannabis is legalized.
+While every state cannabis market is slightly different, it offered an opportunity to see what New Jersey cannabis dispensaries might look like once cannabis is legalized.

-We went through four states starting in New York to pop my friend’s legal dispensary cherry.
-Massachusetts is the closest state to New Jersey that has an adult-use market.
+We went through four states starting in New York, to pop my friend’s legal cannabis dispensary cherry.
+Massachusetts is the closest state to New Jersey which has an adult-use market.
 Unfortunately, while looking for the strain Blue Dream, I did not find it.

 Two of the three dispensaries we went to advertised on billboards by the highway with their exit numbers.
 It made it seem like them more of a destination that way when we arrived.